awslabs/iot-app-kit/packages/tools-iottwinmaker/README.md

 (https://docs.aws.amazon.com/iot-twinmaker/latest/guide/what-is-twinmaker.html) project management.

-TMDT can snapshot an existing TwinMaker workspace (init), deploy this snapshot into any other existing workspace (deploy), and easily delete all entities, component types, and scenes from a workspace (nuke).
+TMDT can snapshot an existing TwinMaker workspace (init), deploy this snapshot into any other existing workspace or automatically create a new workspace, S3bucket, and workspace role to deploy into (deploy), and easily delete all entities, component types, and scenes from a workspace (nuke).

 You can follow [AWS IoT TwinMaker Getting Started](https://github.com/aws-samples/aws-iot-twinmaker-samples) to setup a sample TwinMaker workspace.